SMU Mustangs football scandal: SMU's "death penalty"

 The nature of the violations led to speculation about the possibility of SMU receiving the death penalty.
 The revelations had come at a time of general concern over the integrity of US college sports.

 On February 6, 1987, SMU's faculty athletics representative, religious studies professor Lonnie Kliever, delivered a report to the NCAA recommending that the school's probation be extended by four years, until 1990, during which SMU would be allowed to hire only six assistant coaches, and only four of them would be allowed to participate in off-campus recruiting.
 It also recommended that SMU's ban from bowl games and live television be extended until 1989, and that two non-conference games be dropped from its schedule in each of the two years following imposition of the penalty.
 SMU's cooperation so impressed the enforcement staff, led by assistant executive director of enforcement and compliance David Berst, that they recommended that the infractions committee accept SMU's proposed penalties mainly unchanged; the only modification they suggested was removing the team from all non-conference play for two years, rather than from only some non-conference games.

-It soon became apparent, however, that the infractions committee was not willing to let SMU off lightly, even though both the enforcement staff and SMU had agreed on the above proposed sanctions.
+It soon became apparent, however, that the infractions committee was not willing to let SMU off that lightly, even though both the enforcement staff and SMU had agreed on the above proposed sanctions.
 Kliever and Berst were subjected to stern questioning, and the committee stayed in session longer than usual.
 On February 20, Berst told Kliever that SMU would indeed get a "death penalty."
 Ultimately, the committee voted unanimously to cancel SMU's entire 1987 football season and all four of its scheduled home games in 1988.